obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 ![Jenkinsfile](Images/Images/jenkinsfile.png)

-3. Remember that ansible.cfg must be exported to environment variable so that Ansible knows where to find Roles.
+3. Remember that ansible.cfg must be exported to the environment variable so that Ansible knows where to find Roles.
 But because you will possibly run Jenkins from different git branches, the location of Ansible roles will change.
 Therefore, you must handle this dynamically.
 You can use Linux Stream Editor sed to update the section roles_path each time there is an execution.
 You may not have this issue if you run only from the main branch.

 1. If you push new changes to Git so that Jenkins failure can be fixed.
 You might observe that your change may sometimes have no effect.
 Even though your change is the actual fix required.
 This can be because Jenkins did not download the latest code from GitHub.
-Ensure that you start the Jenkinsfile with a clean up step to always delete the previous workspace before running a new one.
-Sometimes you might need to login to the Jenkins Linux server to verify the files in the workspace to confirm that what you are actually expecting is there.
+Ensure that you start the Jenkinsfile with a clean-up step to always delete the previous workspace before running a new one.
+Sometimes you might need to log in to the Jenkins Linux server to verify the files in the workspace to confirm that what you are actually expecting is there.
 Otherwise, you can spend hours trying to figure out why Jenkins is still failing, when you have pushed up possible changes to fix the error.

 1. Another possible reason for Jenkins failure sometimes, is because you have indicated in the Jenkinsfile to check out the main git branch, and you are running a pipeline from another branch.
 So, always verify by logging onto the Jenkins box to check the workspace, and run *git branch* command to confirm that the branch you are expecting is there.

-**Note:** We will note that since we are tring to run the playbook from jenkins, jenkins will need to SSH into the instance.
-The only way jenkins can “talk to” the instance is by updating the instance credentials (private key) unto jenkins.
+**Note:** We will note that since we are trying to run the playbook from Jenkins, Jenkins will need to SSH into the instance.
+The only way Jenkins can “talk to” the instance is by updating the instance credentials (private key) unto Jenkins.

-To do this, go to jenkins UI and follow the steps below
+To do this, go to Jenkins UI and follow the steps below

 ![Add credentials](Images/Images/jenkins-credentials.png)